 Can you help us build a new Parish Centre for Alverstoke?

-NEXT COFFEE MORNINGS at 10.30am in the Parish Centre: 28th November.
+NEXT COFFEE MORNINGS at 10.30am in the Parish Centre: 27th February and then on 27th March, 24th April and 22nd May.

 Join us in saving the centre which is at the heart of our community.
 So many thousands of people have valued meeting in the Parish Centre – it is always at the centre of our village Michaelmas Fayre – and is host to a range of over 30 community groups.
 Let’s work to provide a centre for the future which can host many more groups for our community.